RandiakM/Nuwana-Institiute/README.md

 # Nuwana-Institiute
-Second year mini project, Tuition Class Management System
+Second year 2nd Semester Mini Project
 Used Languages/Frameworks:
+	* Java
-	* Netbeans
+	* MySQL
-  * Wampserver
+        * WampServer
 How to Use
 	* Download the project
 	* You can find the nuwana.sql db in database folder and import it
 	* Open project folder in Netbeans
 Thanks